 Hendricks Day School is a private middle school in Jacksonville.
-The principal of Hendricks Day School is Linda Johnson, Ed.D. and can be contacted at firstname.lastname@example.org.
+The principal of Hendricks Day School is Linda Johnson, Ed.D., whose e-mail is firstname.lastname@example.org.
 301 children attend Hendricks Day School and are mostly White, non-Hispanic; Asian/Pacific Islander; and Asian.
 The ratio of students to teachers at Hendricks Day School is 11:1.
 Southside Middle School is one of the nearest middle schools.

 - Ceramics sculpture

 - Video film production

 - Cross country

 - Martial arts self defense